#1 in Sleep Product Research

 Based on 815 Actual Owner Experiences Gathered From 73 Sources

 THE MATTRESS.
-"Memory foam hybrid" most often refers to an innerspring-based mattress that uses memory foam in the comfort layer – usually at least two inches of the material.
+"Hybrid" most often refers to an innerspring-based mattress that uses memory foam in the comfort layer – usually at least two inches of the material.

 THE GOOD.
-Memory foam hybrids tend to provide an effective compromise between comfort / pressure-point relief and support.
+Hybrids tend to provide an effective compromise between comfort / pressure-point relief and support.
 Many firmness options are available.
 Motion isolation tends to be better than average as does suitability for sex.

 THE BAD.
 Durability / longevity is likely no better than fair in most cases.
 Prices in general are about 25 percent higher than the price of the average mattress.
 At least 12 percent of owners report bothersome heat retention.
 Weight is often substantial making transport and handling difficult especially for one person.